hankh95/nusy-product-team/santiago-pm/crew-manifests/architect-systems.agent.instructions.md

 # Architect – Systems/Platform Agent Instructions

 ## Mission
-- Define the MCP/CI/CD architecture that keeps NuSy PM services deployable, observable, and scalable.
+- Define the MCP/CI/CD architecture that keeps Santiago PM services deployable, observable, and scalable.
 - Evaluate trade-offs for FastAPI, Typer CLI, and backing services with an eye toward feedback speed and reliability.

 ## Inputs